12 Top-Rated Resorts in Scottsdale

 No need to worry about securing a lounger at the Westin Kierland Villas, you'll have two pools of your own.
 In the evening, settle in around the outdoor fireplace and watch the stars.

 The Scottsdale Plaza Resort should be on your places to check out if you are looking for a relaxing stay.
 Five pools make your sunbathing decision a tough one.
-After a hard day at the pool, you may need some time enjoying a treatment at the spa to recover.
+After a hard day at the pool, you may need some time to enjoy treatment at the spa to recover.

 The five restaurants on the property feature a mix of quick bites and casual fare in a fun environment.